OctopusDeploy/docs/docs/getting-started.md

 #### Deployment Process

-The deployment process is made up of steps containing a specific action (or set of actions) and variables that are executed each time your software is deployed.
-After the initial setup, your deployment process shouldn't change between deployments even though the software being deployed will change as part of the development process.
+The deployment process is like a recipe for deploying your software.
+You define the recipe by adding steps and variables to a project.
+Each step contains a specific action (or set of actions) that is executed as part of the deployment process each time your software is deployed.

 #### Variables

-Octopus lets you define variables with values that change based on the scope you've assigned to the variables and the scope of your deployments.
+Octopus lets you define variables for configuration values that change, so you can have a different value for each Environment or Deployment Target

 Learn more about the [deployment process](/docs/deployment-process/index.md), how you can set up [projects](/docs/deployment-process/projects/index.md), use [variables](/docs/deployment-process/variables/index.md) and [lifecycles](/docs/deployment-process/lifecycles/index.md) in your deployments, .